Robust $Q$-learning Algorithm for Markov Decision Processes under Wasserstein Uncertainty: Numerical Examples

 \section{Numerical Examples}

-In this section we provide three numerical examples that illustrate how the robust $Q$-learning algorithm~\ref{algo_q_learning} can be applied to specific problems.
+In this section we provide three numerical examples that illustrate how the robust $Q$-learning Algorithm~\ref{algo_q_learning} can be applied to specific problems.
 The examples highlight that a distributionally robust approach can outperform non-robust approaches whenever the assumed underlying distribution of the non-robust Markov $Q$-learning approach turns out to be misspecified during the testing period.

 The selection of examples in this section is intended to give a small impression on the broad range of different applications of $Q$-learning algorithms for stochastic optimization problems.
-We refer to \cite{bauerle2011markov}, \cite{dixon2020machine} and \cite{hambly2021recent} for an overview on several applications in finance as well as to \cite{sutton2018reinforcement} for a range of applications outside the world of finance.
+We refer to \cite{bauerle2011markov}, \cite{dixon2020machine}, and \cite{hambly2021recent} for an overview on several applications in finance and to \cite{sutton2018reinforcement} for a range of applications outside the world of finance.